-Information about the small-cap stocks is more difficult to access than large-cap and mid-cap companies because institutional investors and analysts typically pay little attention to them.
-This can prove to be advantageous to the savvy retail investors who assess a small-cap company’s shares to be priced too low due to improper valuation.
+Information about these stocks is more difficult to access than large-cap and mid-cap companies because institutional investors and analysts typically pay less attention to them.
+This can be advantageous to the savvy retail investors who assess a small-cap company’s shares to be priced too low due to improper valuation.
 This is what may have happened in the case of GameStop shares in Q1 2021 although sheer speculation (a bet on continuing share price rises) may also have played a part.

-Open a trading account
+Open a Trading Account

-Top 10 small-cap stocks to trade
+Top 10 Small-Cap Stocks to Trade

 - Axos Financial

 - Winmark Corp

 - Pacific Ethanol

 Axos is an online financial services company that provides auto loans and mortgages, investment advice, and brokerage services.
 The company's competitive advantage is its exclusive online presence, which reduces operational costs and allows it to charge clients low fees.
 After falling in March 2020, the share price had tripled by March 2021.

 2. Winmark Corp.
 (NASDAQ: WINA)

 Winmark operates as a franchisor for value-oriented retailers.
 Its franchise model includes 10-year agreements with a high renewal rate, which makes the stock a prime example of a business that should benefit from the reopening of the economy.
 Winmark shares appreciated after the March 2020 lows but in a very volatile way.